muuyo/asw-modding-book/src/ue4/unreal-exporting.md

   - These two sections are of great interest:
    ![cooking sections](image-1.png)
   - Additional Asset Directories To Cook specifies the specific directories... you want to cook.
 Point this to your files if you only want to cook those things; as well, it *disables cooking any other files in the project* if this is set.
   - Directories To Never Cook is nice for disabling things.
-I recommend putting `/Game/Shared` in here no matter what, as it causes Big Problems if you don't.
+I recommend putting `/Game/Shared` in here no matter what, as it causes Big Problems if you accidentally cook it somehow.

 Now, to actually cook.
 Hit File at the top left, then hit Cook Content For Windows.